slatedocs/slate/source/index.html.md

 _Cancel_

-If you choose to stop your disbursement campaign, the status of your bulk disbursement campaign will indicate a cancelled status.
+If you choose not to approve your disbursement campaign, the status of your bulk disbursement campaign will indicate a cancelled status.

 ![Bulk Disburse](images/bulk_disburse_cancel.png)

 You can also double check each of your transactions by navigating to the account statement page on our portal.

-## FAQ (Bulk Disburse)

-**What if the recipient name on the CSV file is different from the bank account name?
-What is the phone number used for?**

-As long as the bank account number is valid and not dormant, the transaction will still be executed.

-The name and phone number are visible only to the partner and is used for the partner’s own documentation.
-The name and phone number listed are not used by OY or sent to the recipient.

-**How many recipient emails can I send the transaction notification to?**

-You can send up to 5 emails per transactions with a limit of 255 characters total.
-For each transaction, simply list out the email recipients.

 # VA Aggregator

 **What is a VA?**

 Businesses are struggling to manage hundreds or even thousands of physical bank accounts that are used for different purposes.
 It causes significant overhead cost in terms of the amount of account maintainence and man hours needed for reporting and reconciliation purposes, combining different information from different accounts.

 Virtual Account (VA) is essentially a dummy account that is linked to a physical account and has all the physical account characteristics that enables a much easier reporting and reconciliation process by centralizing the money flow into the physical account.
 By issuing VAs, you can assign each VA for specific person and/or purposes.

 ![VA Aggregator](images/va_diagram_1.png)